 In a stark departure from his normal self-publicizing tendencies, Edison conducted his naval defense experiments in total secrecy.
 He worked 24-hour days, often financing experiments out of his own pocket, and urging his recruits to work pro bono.

-Edison needed a large research vessel for his waterborne experiments, and was disappointed at the boats initially offered by the Navy.
-On July 18, 1917, a Red Bank newspaper observed that Edison was conducing his experiments aboard the “gasoline cruiser Rampart” which had been running back and forth from Red Bank to Sandy Hook over “the past several months.”
+Edison needed a large research vessel for his waterborne experiments and was disappointed at the boats initially offered by the navy.
+On July 18, 1917, a Red Bank newspaper observed that Edison was conducting his experiments aboard the “gasoline cruiser Rampart,” which had been running back and forth from Red Bank to Sandy Hook over “the past several months.”
 Prior to the Rampart, Edison hired Andrew White’s motor schooner Olivia B, built in 1912, to conduct his experiments.
 “Few Red Bankers recognized the great inventor while he was here.
-He ate his meals at the Globe hotel and stopped at Capt.
+He ate his meals at the Globe Hotel and stopped at Capt.
 Irwin’s boat works for a brief talk with Mr. Irwin,” whom he had known for twenty years.

-Throughout this time, Edison has been submitting his inventions to the Navy Secretary Daniels, when he was convinced they were working, operational devices ready to be deployed.
+Throughout this time, Edison had been submitting his inventions to the Navy Secretary Daniels, convinced they were working, operational devices ready to be deployed.
 But they all went nowhere.
 He received rejections that were “respectful and exhaustively argued,” but Edison considered this to be a bias on the part of the defense community against civilians.
 He handed over the Sachem experiments to his staff and headed to Washington to lobby on behalf of his submissions.
-He ended up getting side-tracked in an analysis of U-boat ship sinkings, arriving at a series of recommendations for systems and tactics that he felt would significantly enhance ship survival rates.
+He ended up getting sidetracked in an analysis of U-boat ship sinkings, arriving at a series of recommendations for systems and tactics that he believed would significantly enhance ship survival rates.
 Again, his ideas were not implemented, to his enormous frustration.
 In early February of 1918, after several months in Washington, Edison and Mina moved to Key West, and had the Sachem join them at the Key West Naval Station.

 Edison continued his experiments in Key West, but in the end, the armed services would fail to accept a single one of the 45 or so inventions he ended up submitting.
 For a man of Edison’s wholly unprecedented achievements, this was a stinging rebuke which would fester and chafe at the great inventor for the rest of his life.
 Edison turned down a medal for his defense work, arguing that he deserved it no more than any other member of the Naval Consulting Board.